MikeX-23/plank-app/README.md

       wellnessActive: false,
       sportsActive: false

-      This means there will be a border around arts and culture and the border from the previous category will be removed
+      This means there will be a border around arts and culture and the border from the previous category will be removed.

- - Passed all of the active states as a prop to the nav component.
+ - Passed all of the active states as a prop to the nav component
  - Used a ternary operator to add the active class.
 If the active state is true, the "active" class will be added to the category, which will give it a border.
+For example:

+`<li onClick={this.props.nonProfitsFilter} className={this.props.nonProfitsActive ? "active": ''}>Non-Profits</li>`

 ## Step 8 - Adding Animations
- - Added animation on the navigation
+ - Added animation on the navigation.
+Ease in out animation that only lasts 1 seconds
  - Added animation on thumbnails.
 Scales up when user hovers.
-More interactive.
+More interactive

+ ## Step 9 - Making App Responsive
+  - Added media queries and made app responsive
+  - Styling changes were made at the max-width 1350px breakpoint (laptop).
+The 2 columns layout in the content area for the case study was replaced with a 1 column layout at this breakpoint in order to avoid overwhelming user and cramming content.
+  - Styling changes were made at the max-width 765px breakpoint (tablet).
+Navigation items are stacked up on each other to preserve space (display: block; width:100%).
+Font-size is also reduced.
+  Content is pushed to the far left but still easily seen while leaving some space to the right.
+Easier on the eyes and a better user experience.
+  - Styling changes were made at the max-width 376px breakpoint (phone).
+Reduced font-size and properly aligned thumbnails.